megamind1230/demo/first vault/1st step.md

 	- find in all > ctrl shift f
 - recording > ctrl alt s / e
 - *insert template* > ctrl ;
+- alt z / x > commit all changes then push

 to try